 When kids are learning to read, they are learning to recognize printed letters and match them to specific sounds.
 This process is called “phonics.”

 Learning to do this quickly takes lots of practice, and it works best if kids master simple letter-sound combinations before they learn more complicated ones.
-For example, kids might learn that “ai” makes an “A” sound.
+For example, kids might learn that “ai” makes a long “A” sound.
 Then they would practice recognizing that pattern in different words.

 This gradual, structured approach is what systematic phonics-based instruction means.
 They learn phonics in small steps, with lots of practice, building from simple sounds to more complex ones.
 And they practice reading using books that contain mostly the letter-sound patterns they already know.